refinedblessing/inventory-management-frontend/README.md

 ## Getting Started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 The Backend API code can be found on [here](https://github.com/refinedblessing/inventory-management)

+You can check it out [here](https://inventory-management-frontend-liart.vercel.app/) 👀 or [here](https://refinedblessing.github.io/inventory-management-frontend/) 👀.

 To get a local copy of the project up and running, follow these steps: